Free shipping in the contiguous US

 Also, use gentle detergents free from harsh chemicals because some fragrances or additives may heighten other allergies you may have.

 Encase mattresses and pillows with allergen-proof covers to create a barrier between you and dust mites.
-Wash or vacuum these covers regularly to keep them clean and dust-mite-free as possible.
+Wash or vacuum these covers regularly to keep them as clean and dust-mite-free as possible.

 Consider using hypoallergenic bedding materials, such as cotton, which is less likely to accumulate dust mites than synthetic fabrics.
 Avoid plush or heavy bedding that can trap moisture and provide an ideal environment for dust mites to thrive.